Mr-Jack-Tung/Continually-pretrained/ReadMe.md

 litgpt pretrain --config configs/tinyllama-openwebmath.yaml --train.micro_batch_size 8
 ```

-The training script periodically saves a checkpoint to the results folder, and at the end of training a checkpoint folder named final.
+The training script periodically saves a checkpoint to the results folder, and at the end of training a checkpoint folder named final. <br><br>

 **Results**<br>
-...After tuning the learning rate to the value mentioned earlier, the SlimPajama loss is increasing from 2.1 to 2.137 (a change in perplexity of 0.36), indicating a minor degradation but no catastrophic forgetting...
+After tuning the learning rate to the value mentioned earlier, the SlimPajama loss is increasing from 2.1 to 2.137 (a change in perplexity of 0.36), indicating a minor degradation but no catastrophic forgetting...<br><br>

 We see that in most tasks the metrics improved slightly, and only HellaSwag and Piqa dropped 2 points.
-To evaluate the effect of continued training on a math domain dataset, we also ran on the MathQA showing a slight increase in accuracy.
+To evaluate the effect of continued training on a math domain dataset, we also ran on the MathQA showing a slight increase in accuracy.<br><br>

 Note that after pretraining, the model can only do next-token prediction, i.e., completing the sentence we give as the input prompt.
-To make it into chat model / assistant and evaluate it properly, we would have to do additional instruction finetuning and potentially further alignment but we omitted this in the interest of keeping the tutorial brief.
+To make it into chat model / assistant and evaluate it properly, we would have to do additional instruction finetuning and potentially further alignment but we omitted this in the interest of keeping the tutorial brief.<br><br>

 **Conclusion**<br>
 Continued pretraining is a cost effective method to incorporate new knowledge into a pretrained LLM without having to retrain it from scratch.
 Using warmup and a smart choice of learning rate schedule, we can minimize the risk that the model forgets the original data.
 When we did the experiments with TinyLlama and OpenWebMath in this tutorial, we saw small amount of forgetting happening when plotting the loss/perplexity over the SlimPajama dataset during training.
 Despite this, performance across tasks has improved by a small amount.
 On the other hand, a more thorough analysis of how well the model has adopted the new domain is still needed.
 If you are planning to train on your own data, consider creating a benchmark ahead of time based on your requirements.
-Finally, since we didn't include a thorough analysis on the hyperparameters, it is possible that better numbers can be achieved with an increased learning rate or different warmup schedule.
+Finally, since we didn't include a thorough analysis on the hyperparameters, it is possible that better numbers can be achieved with an increased learning rate or different warmup schedule.<br><br>

 **References**<br>
 - K. Paster, M. Dos Santos, Z. Azerbayev, J. Ba, OpenWebMath: An Open Dataset of High-Quality Mathematical Web Text, ArXiv, 2023